salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

    :width: 90%
    :align: center

-   Multiple system levels for customer based data
+   Multiple system levels for customer services' based payloads

 In this setup a customer is free to reuse the generic formulas with generic systems.
 At the same time he's free to create formulas of it's own as well as